Enable Wake-on-Lan (WoL)

 Link detected: yes

 The entry Supports Wake-on indicates whether your Interface supports Wake-on-Lan (WoL).
 The flag for WoL is g.
-In my example Supports Wake-on has a value of pumg, so my Interface does support Wake-on-Lan.
+In my example Supports Wake-on has a value of pumg, with the g in pumg indicating that the network interface does support Wake-on-Lan.

 However, Wake-on currently has no value.
-So my Interface supports WoL but my Interface is not currently set to Wake-on-Lan (WoL).
+So my Interface supports WoL but my Interface is not currently set to Wake-on-Lan.
+A value of d would indicate that wake-on-lan is currently disabled.

 sudo ethtool -s eth0 wol g